MigMike/ElectronicProjects/project 005 .md

 - After creating a new project on proteus software, a blank root sheet opens.
 - Click on the "P" (Pick Devices) button
 -  ![alt text](images/image-2.png)
-- On search bar choose the desired component the click "OK".
+- On search bar choose the desired component then click "OK".
 - ![alt text](images/image-5.png)

 ## Wiring Components